 • Please make sure lunch boxes are easily identifiable.
 The museum is not responsible for mixed-up lunch boxes.

-• Campers should all wear close-toed shoes.
+• Campers should all wear closed-toe shoes.

 • We recommend a light jacket because some of the exhibits can be cold.

-It is our policy that electronics should stay home unless medically necessary.
+• Electronics and Cell Phones: It is our policy that electronics should stay home unless medically necessary.
 Schools and camps across the country are always struggling with this issue and we know different camps have different policies.
-At SCSM, we are committed to each and every student and making sure they are valued and known.
+At the SCSM, we are committed to each and every student and making sure they are valued and known.
 We believe in the importance of our shared community and engaging together socially and academically.
 In order to get the most out of camp, they need to engage with us and their peers.
-Access to cell phones, texts, and social media magnifies behaviors and attitudes that harm inclusion and acceptance which are key tenets of a healthy and joyful camp experience.
+Access to cell phones, texts, and social media magnifies behaviors and attitudes that harm classroom harmony and acceptance which are key tenets of a healthy and joyful camp experience.

 If you’d like to see your child face-to-face: